Sashbear Walk attracts hundreds of walkers, raising $90,000 for mental health!

-On Sunday, May 27th, 2018, Toronto’s Sunnyside Boardwalk became a sea of orange as hundreds of family members, friends, and people with lived experience, gathered for a 5K Walk in support of The Sashbear Foundation.
+On Sunday May 26th, 2019 Toronto’s Sunnyside Boardwalk became a sea of orange, with the sun shining once again for the 7th consecutive year in a row!
+Hundreds of family members, friends, people with lived experience, athletes, service providers, sponsors, and educators gathered for the 5K Walk in support of The Sashbear Foundation.

 Walk by the numbers

 This was the seventh annual Sashbear Walk and the third in a row to raise $90,000 or more.
 These funds are helping Sashbear expand access to NEABPD’s Family Connections™ program across Canada, now running in 5 provinces: Ontario, Quebec, Alberta, British Columbia, and Nova Scotia.

 Sashbear founder Lynn Courey called it “another incredible day of togetherness.”
 She said “I can’t thank everyone enough for helping Sashbear help families.
 This is so validating to us as an organization, to see the overwhelming support in our biggest awareness and fundraising event of the year.
 This walk is bringing much-needed funds that are helping our FC leader volunteers deliver free or charge, life-transforming skills to so many family members, more than 2,600 since 2015! – can you believe that?
 FC volunteers dedicate collectively thousands of hours per year to deliver a program free of charge whose impact on families and their loved ones goes beyond our wildest expectations, and we need to expand it further, so no family is left behind.“

 The walk was organized by a team of more than 90 volunteers led by Bev Petrovic.
 When asked about the work accomplished by her team Bev said: “I would like to thank each and every one of you for making the walk a success.
 The walk couldn’t have happened without you and your expertise… Cannot wait to be a part of the team again!!”.